JoaoBlimping/pigEngine/doNext.md

+# 25/12/2015
+lol, it's christmas.
+Yeah but anyway i'm still going to make it that the Makefile copies in the the files from some nice directory, then it builds, then they are removed again.
+NICE! awwwwwwwwwwwwwww yeah It's working pretty DAMN(tm) nicely.

+# 21/12/2015
+I need to make danylib and pigscript build to emscripten's bytecode, but at the moment they seem to be unable to even detect header files. perhaps I need to make them be js files or something like that. or perhaps bc file.
+This is hella annyoing, anyway the worst case is just that I have to copy and paste these files into pig Engine, actually a good idea would be to temporarily copy them in using the make file or something. yeah i'll copy in the .bc files or something and the header files since i need those I guess.
+I can put them in their own special directories that say that they are what they are yea heayh.

 # 20/12/2015
 so the scene needs to be accessable to the addon functions since they do stuff to it, but I can't just make it available everywhere. maybe you initialize the addon file, providing